 Nestled at the foothills of Himalayan peaks, this wildlife park is filled with nature’s abundance in terms of a great variety of flora fauna.
 To witness this incredible play of nature you will need to cover a distance of about 238, 1,626, 1,386, 2,230 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Following are the details on how you can easily reach Jim Corbett National Park.

-By Air.
 While there is no airport near Jim Corbett National Park, you can board a flight to Dehradun Airport (DED) situated 150 km away.
 And the closest international airport is Indira Gandhi International Airport (DEL), which is situated 229 km away in New Delhi.
 To reach here, it is suggested to take connecting flights via Chandigarh and Delhi.
 After deboarding at the airport, you will need to avail some means of public conveyance to reach here.